 - Lease Compliance: All terms of the lease agreement should be followed.

-- Noise Control: A tenant should ensure their activities do not disrupt neighbors or other tenants.
+- Noise Control: Tenants should ensure their activities do not disrupt neighbors or other tenants.

-- Timely Rent Payment: Rent should be paid in full and on time.
+- Timely Rent Payment: Rent should be paid in full and on time to the landlords.

-- Cleanliness and Maintenance: Keeping the rental unit clean and performing minor maintenance is typically the tenant’s responsibility.
+- Cleanliness and Maintenance: Keeping the rental premises clean and performing minor maintenance is typically the tenant’s responsibility.

 Texas Landlord Rights and Duties

-Texas landlords also have rights that facilitate the proper management of their property, including:
+Texas landlords also have rights that facilitate the proper management of their rental, including:

 - Timely Rent Collection: A landlord is entitled to receive rent as scheduled.